jeka-dev/jeka/docs/reference-guide/build-library-files.md

 * `JkPathMatcher` An immutable `java.nio.file.PathMatcher` based on `java.nio.file` glob pattern or regerxp.
   Used by `JkPathTree` to filter in/out files according name patterns.

-* `JkPathTree` An Immutable root folder (or a zip file) along a `PathMatcher` providing operations to copy, navigate, zip or iterate.
+* `JkPathTree` An Immutable root folder along a `PathMatcher` providing operations to copy, navigate, zip or iterate.
   This is a central class in Jeka API.

+* `JkZipTree` Same as `JkPathTree` but using a zip file instead of a directory.
+It allows to manipulate a zip file as a regular folder.

 * `JkPathTreeSet` An Immutable set of `JkPathTree`.
 Helpful to define set of sources/resources and create jar/zip files.